-Within 72 hours of coming home, confirm or make your follow-up appointment with your surgeon.
+Within 72 hours of coming home, please contact your surgeon's office assistant to schedule your follow-up appointment with your surgeon.
+250-940-4444.

 Recovery

 For the first 4-8 weeks after surgery, your surgeon will ask you to wear a sling to protect the repaired tendons and soft tissues around the shoulder.
 He will give you further instructions at your follow-up appointment.